dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 - On the source chain the user runs migrate_createimportransaction and passes to it the burn transaction and 'payouts' object in hex format which user received from the previous call
 - On the main Komodo (KMD) chain the user calls migrate_completeimpottransaction where the user passes the import transaction in hex format which was received from the previous call.
 On this stage the proof object for the burn transaction inside the import transaction is extended with MoMoM data.
-This allows to check the burn transaction on the destination chain by using standard Komodo notarization process without the need to create proof objects additionally
+This allows to check the burn transaction on the destination chain by using standard Komodo notarization process without the need to create proof objects additionally.

 ## migrate_createburntransaction